- Anzeige -

 Eye including eyelids:

-• Eyelid malpositions such as en- and ectropion (the characteristics are relevant for exclusion, if clinical symptoms are present), exophthalmos
+• Eyelid malpositions such as en- and ectropion, exophthalmos

 • Blindness